agiliariniosm/Portfolio/_posts/2023-12-06-Python_Adventure_Game.markdown

             else:
                 print("The gnome only takes yes for an answer.")

 #This is the beginning or introductory portion of the game.
-Context is given and user is given the option to join or not join the adventure.
+Context is given and the user is given the option to join or not join the adventure.
 The user is asked to give their name.

 print(
     "You are sitting at home coding when a gnome breaks into your room through the air vent and disappears with your dog."